-A major new consultation has opened which finds the City of Edinburgh Council seeking views on whether the Spaces for People improvements for walking, wheeling and cycling made during the COVID pandemic should be kept longer term.
+The City of Edinburgh Council carried out a major consultation in March 2021, seeking views on whether the Spaces for People improvements for walking, wheeling and cycling made during the COVID pandemic should be kept longer term.

 Among the changes in the Gillespie’s catchment area have been the addition of more space around the school entrances and the Greenbank to Meadows Quiet Route formed by strategic road closures to through-traffic only.

 Blackford Safe Routes fully supports the move to make the temporary measures permanent.
-That’s why we’ll be submitting our own feedback to the Council and recommend everyone with an interest in a safer, healthier neighbourhood does the same.
+That’s why we’ll be submitting our own feedback to the Council and to our councillors.
+We recommend everyone with an interest in a safer, healthier neighbourhood does the same.

 Call to Action